hexcatprime/hexcatprime.github.io/index.md

 I still don't know for certain what would be the best way to create this type of game world.

 ![waterman][watproj]
+---
+### 2024-03-04
+I took a break from working on the ocean compute shader.
+Learning GLSL has proved challenging and graphics card programming is a new paradigm for me.
+I shifted my attention to using rust in godot to replace some classes and alleviate scripting overhead.
+My previous worries about godot-rust were unfounded.

+I made a planet class and staged a scene with Jupiter and the Gallilean moons.
+I'm going to attempt to make a 3d skybox, which will be visually impressive when fully implemented.
+Europa is tidally locked with Jupiter, meaning half of the sky will have Jupiter hanging overhead and the other half will be in darkness.

+I also created a splashscreen video (below) in blender.
+I put this together in a couple of hours and I taught myself shapekeys, material shaders, and how to use animation keyframes.
+The animations were looking a little rigid so I made sure to put easing functions on the transition between keyframes.

+I had some difficulty animating the local rotation of the jaw, since I was able to rotate it as desired in the viewport but not in the animation.
+The animator doesn't respect local transformations so I needed to switch from XYZ Euler's rotations to Quaternions in order to properly animate the jaw rotating.
+Aside from that, it was relatively smooth sailing.
+There's still a lot to learn about the compositor and render pipeline, which was avoided since this was rendered straight from the viewport.
+![splash][splash]
+![icon][icon]

 [spy]: https://www.rtl-sdr.com/